Jimmy Neutron: Boy Genius: Television series

-A sequel television series, The Adventures of Jimmy Neutron, Boy Genius, ran from July 2002 to November 2006.
-Another series, Planet Sheen, is a spin-off of the film and its 2002 series.
-It focuses on Sheen Estevez, and ran from October 2, 2010, to February 15, 2013.
+A sequel television series, The Adventures of Jimmy Neutron, Boy Genius, premiered on Nickelodeon on July 20, 2002.
+The series, taking place in Retroville, follows Jimmy Neutron, a boy genius who is often accompanied by his friends, Carl Wheezer and Sheen Estevez, with Jimmy's various inventions often going awry.
+It was produced by O Entertainment, DNA Productions, and Nickelodeon Animation Studio.
+The series concluded on November 25, 2006, after three seasons.

+Crossover specials

+The Jimmy Timmy Power Hour, a trilogy of crossover television specials with The Fairly OddParents, aired between 2004 and 2006.

+Spin-off series

+A spin-off to Jimmy Neutron: Boy Genius, titled Planet Sheen, premiered on Nickelodeon on October 2, 2010.
+Produced by Omation Animation Studios and Nickelodeon Animation Studio, it focused on Sheen Estevez.
+The series concluded on February 15, 2013, after one season.

+Simulator ride

 A simulator ride called Jimmy Neutron's Nicktoon Blast opened at Universal Studios Florida on April 4, 2003, and operated until August 18, 2011.
-It was set after the events of the film and featured guest appearances by other Nicktoons characters.
+It was set after the events of the film and featured guest appearances by characters from the Nicktoons Hey Arnold!, Rugrats, The Fairly Oddparents and SpongeBob SquarePants.

-The Jimmy Timmy Power Hour, a trilogy of crossover television specials with The Fairly OddParents, aired between 2004 and 2006.

 Cancelled sequel

 In February 2002, a sequel was reported in development for a summer 2004 release.
-Producer Albie Hecht reported to The Los Angeles Times that the sequel "would be made on the same budget as the first, but with a new batch of inventions and adventures in Jimmy's town of Retroville."
+Producer Albie Hecht reported to the Los Angeles Times that the sequel "would be made on the same budget as the first, but with a new batch of inventions and adventures in Jimmy's town of Retroville."
 On June 20, 2002, The Hollywood Reporter reported that writer Kate Boutilier had signed a writing deal with Nickelodeon Movies and Paramount Pictures to write a sequel to the film, but the sequel never materialized.
 The film was cancelled because the writers could not agree on a story and Alcorn later stated in an interview that "once the TV series came out, there wasn't a lot of incentive to make a movie when fans could simply watch Jimmy Neutron for free at home."

+Future

 In 2016, director John A. Davis stated that he has a story for a Jimmy Neutron reboot feature that he would like to make, but he is waiting for the "right situation" to make it.

 When asked about a reboot in 2020, Rob Paulsen stated "Well, I've got to tell you, man.
 I go all over the world when we don't have the coronavirus, and people love Carl.
 They love Carl.
 I don't think it would be a bad thing at all to reboot Jimmy Neutron.
 I think that's one of those shows that a lot of people would love to see again.
 It was very good.
 Really smart.
 That wouldn't surprise me."